 Educational Grants and Opportunities

 The awards are based on academic performance and demonstrated interest in environmental protection.
-The aim of the grant is to encourage and provide incentive for capable and motivated individuals to pursue or continue their studies in the advancement of water environment protection and to enhance and promote the quality of their performance as environmental professionals.
+The aim of the grants is to encourage and provide incentive for capable and motivated individuals to pursue or continue their studies in the advancement of water environment protection and to enhance and promote the quality of their performance as environmental professionals.

-Each RMWEA grant is for $2500 and is awarded yearly.
+Each RMWEA grant is $2500 and is awarded yearly*.
 Award recipients also receive a complimentary RMWEA membership and are invited to attend the Annual Rocky Mountain Water Conference.

 *Amount of and number of Martin and Campman awards to be determined by RMWEA on a yearly basis.